In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “What is a Single Audit?”

 Welcome to The Sample, a quick discussion of auditing concepts and terms that will help you do your work.
 Conducting an audit in accordance with auditing standards is no small feat and I want to support you.
 We’ll be referring to the GAO, IIA and AICPA literature to bolster our conversations.
 Let’s get started.

-And that’s exactly what the nonfederal entities did back in the 80s.
+And that’s exactly what the non-federal entities did back in the 80s.
 They said, “Look, can we just get one audit done a year that would make the grant community happy?”
-So Congress said, “That makes sense,” and passed the Single Audit Act, which stands for one single audit, this design to make the grant community happy.
+So Congress said, “That makes sense,” and passed the Single Audit Act, which created one single audit.
+The Single Audit was designed to make the grant community happy.
 It does everything they need.
 They need the financial information.
 They need the compliance information.
 They need to be able to trace their grants and where they went and how much was expended, and that’s the job of the SEFA.

 That wraps it up for another episode of The Sample.
 True to the nature of a sample, we didn’t talk about everything, so you’ve probably got questions.
 Write to me firstname.lastname@example.org and I’ll do my best to fill in the blanks.
 Thanks for playing.